Britain's centuries-old Royal Mail eyes end of state control

 UNION HOSTILITY

-There are examples of privatized state postal services making healthy profits.
-Three from continental Europe, including Germany's Deutsche Post (DPWGn.DE), trade in line with the biggest listed UK companies on a price-to-earnings multiple for the next 12 months.
+There are examples of privatised state postal services making healthy profits.
+Three from continental Europe, including Germany's Deutsche Post, trade in line with the biggest listed UK companies on a price-to-earnings multiple for the next 12 months.

-It has hired Goldman Sachs (GS.N) and UBS UBSN.VX to drum up interest in the country's biggest privatization in 20 years, hoping investors decide the firm's focus on the growing business in internet-ordered parcels will compensate for the personal letter's slow death-by-email.
+It has hired Goldman Sachs and UBS to drum up interest in the country's biggest privatisation in 20 years, hoping investors decide the firm's focus on the growing business in internet-ordered parcels will compensate for the personal letter's slow death-by-email.

 As well as institutional investors like pension funds and insurance companies, the public would also have the chance to own a slice of a company with origins that date back to 1516, when mail was delivered by horse from King Henry VIII's court.